-The International Conference on Learning began its life in Sydney, Australia in 1989, focusing on genre approaches to literacy, and auspiced by the Literacy and Education Research Network.
+The Learner Research Network began its life in Sydney, Australia in 1989, with the International Conference on Learning focusing on genre approaches to literacy, and auspiced by the Literacy and Education Research Network.
 Since then, the focus of the conference has broadened to encompass as one of its themes ‘Multiliteracies’ or a broader range of communications than conventionally understood under the rubric of alphabetical literacy.
 The conference has also extended its interest into learning more generally, and particularly, the question of ‘new learning’ or the necessary transformations underway in teaching and learning in contemporary social, cultural and technological conditions.

 The International Conference on Learning has a rich history of featuring leading and emerging voices from the field, including: